pgtipping/apt-affordability-checkerFE/README.md

 Moving & Setup Costs: Calculate one-time costs like moving expenses and immediate setup fees.

-Monthly Living Costs: Evaluate ongoing expenses such as utilities and other monthly bills.
+Monthly Expenses: Evaluate ongoing expenses such as utilities and other monthly bills.

 Rent and Security Deposit: Automatically set security deposit based on the rent, with the option to adjust manually.